AceDataCloud/MidjourneyAPI/README.md

 - `upscale_4x`: Enlarges the image by 4 times, resulting in a 4x high-definition image.
 - `zoom_out_2x`: Reduces the image by 2 times (filling surrounding areas).
 - `zoom_out_1_5x`: Reduces the image by 1.5 times (filling surrounding areas).
-- `pan_left`: Performs a left shift operation on the image.
+- `pan_left`: Shifts the image to the left.
-- `pan_right`: Performs a right shift operation on the image.
+- `pan_right`: Shifts the image to the right.
-- `pan_up`: Performs an upward shift operation on the image.
+- `pan_up`: Shifts the image upwards.
-- `pan_down`: Performs a downward shift operation on the image.
+- `pan_down`: Shifts the image downwards.

 You can continue to pass the corresponding transformation commands for continuous image generation operations as described above.

 ### Image Rewrite (Base Image)

-This API also supports image rewriting, commonly known as base image, where we can input an image URL and the description text to be rewritten, and the API will return the rewritten image.
+This API also supports image rewriting, commonly known as base image, where we can input an image URL and a description of what needs to be rewritten, and the API will return the rewritten image.

 > Note: The input image URL must be a pure image and cannot be a webpage displaying an image; otherwise, image rewriting cannot be performed.
 It is recommended to use an image hosting service to upload and obtain the image URL.